Wemyss School of Needlework: Museum and archive

 The Wemyss School of Needlework is home to a private museum and archive housing an important Scottish collection.
 The collection includes hundreds of samples (some dating back to Jacobean times), tissue tracings, class registers, order books and price lists.
 Although the building has remained open since 1880, it fell into disrepair over time and the collection had to be temporarily moved to West Wemyss while the building was renovated in 2011.
 In 2016, for the first time since 1936, an exhibition of the Wemyss school works ran outside of the school building at St Andrews Museum.
 Sewing Independence: Revealing the Wemyss School of Needlework was curated by students at the University of St Andrews and explored the history and continuing legacy of the school.

-Current
+Recent

 In the 1995 New Year Honours, the manager of the school, Mary Dorothy Birrell, was awarded the M.B.E. for services to Needlework.